Charter for customer service

 - Livestock Insurance: within 3 (three) days;

 2.2.
-The Insurer shall have the right to refuse payment if the Insured has failed to perform his obligations within the deadlines under Article 2.1 so as to impede the process of determining the circumstances of the insurance event and/or assessing the damages sustained; or when such non-performance has made it impossible for the Insurer to determine and asses such;
+The Insurer shall have the right to refuse payment if the Insured has failed to perform his obligations within the deadlines under Article 2.1 so as to impede the process of determining the circumstances of the insurance event and/or assessing the damages sustained; or when such non-performance has made it impossible for the Insurer to determine and assess such;

-The deadlines provided for in Article 2.1. shall not apply to any third parties that have sustained damage.
+The deadlines provided in Article 2.1. shall not apply to any third parties that have sustained damage.